cookies-xor-cream/HugoTest/content/posts/poetry/death-is-the-cost-of-living.md

 ---

 There was something in her voice
-When it washed over me,
+when it washed over me,
-My ears would stop,
+my ears would stop,
-And filter out the noise.
+and filter out the noise.

 It'd been a while since I'd been by,
-And I can't say that I'm happy,
+and I can't say that I'm happy,
-But I can say that I'm proud.
+but I can say that I'm proud.

 There was something in eyes
-When it locked with mine,
+when it locked with mine,
-That killed me slow,
+that killed me slow,
-But it made me feel alive.
+but it made me feel alive.

-And I wanna live,
-don't just want to
-only survive.